pfn/keepasshttp/README.md

 8. KeePassHttp no longer asks for permission to update an entry, it always allows updating them.
 9. Searching for entries is no longer restricted to the current active database in KeePass but is extended to all opened databases!
   - __Important:__ Even if another database is not connected with the inquirer, KeePassHttp will search and retrieve entries of all opened databases if the active one is connected to KeePassHttp!
-10. if activated KeePassHttp also search for string fields which are defined in the found entries and start with "KPH: " (note the space after colon).
-These will also be transfered to the client.
+10. if activated KeePassHttp also search for string fields which are defined in the found entries and start with "KPH: " (note the space after colon). __The string fields will be transfered to the client in alphabetical order__.
 You can set string fields in the tab _Advanced_ of an entry.
 [<img src="https://raw.github.com/pfn/keepasshttp/master/documentation/images/advanced-string-fields.png" alt="advanced tab of an entry" width="200px" />](https://raw.github.com/pfn/keepasshttp/master/documentation/images/advanced-string-fields.png)

 ## Troubleshooting